arnetheduck/j2c/README.md

 Once the Java Project is set up (with all dependencies etc), you can run J2C by right-clicking the project (or a class/package) in the 'Project Explorer' or 'Package Explorer' view and choosing the 'Translate to C++' option.
 You will need to create a folder for the conversion output - the plugin will tell you where.

+The generated code will contain references to your JRE (stuff from the java.* packages), as well as some generic helpers.
+The JRE dependencies will likely be stubbed out in the ext folder in the generated code, and trivial, non-working implementations of the rest can be found in j2c.cpp.
+You'll need to supplant the converted code with implementations of all JRE features you're using, or replace them manually to use equivalents from C++ libraries such as STL.

+*The code won't work out of the box*

 Testing
 --